 Instructions

 - Peel and dice potatoes.
-Place potatoes into a large pot of water and boil on high for 15-20 minutes or until tender.
+Place potatoes into a large pot of boiling water and boil on high for 15-20 minutes or until tender.

 - Meanwhile, while the potatoes are cooking you can start on the meat layer.
 Heat the olive oil in a large skillet over medium-high heat.
 Add the onion and cook until tender.
 Add the garlic and cook an additional minute until fragrant.